Loie Fuller: Career

 By 1891, Fuller was combining her choreography with silk costumes illuminated by multi-coloured lighting of her own design and created the "Serpentine Dance".
+Fuller created gels that she colored to create different effects with the lighting.
+She attached the gels to revolving lamps to allow herself to change the colors at whim.
+This usage of gels to illuminate her fabrics was a well-known feature of her performances.
 Her reputation as an actress made it difficult to generate interest as a dance performer.
 Eventually Rudolph Aronson of New York's Casino Theatre hired her to perform her piece, which he named "The Serpentine", between the acts of a comedy entitled Uncle Celestine and she received rave reviews.
 After a dispute with Aronson she moved to the Madison Square Theatre.